yoshall/UrbanFM/README.md

 |![](img/gif/ext/area0/0_1.gif)|![](img/gif/ne/area0/0_1.gif)|

 ### Area near GuangQuMen
-In this area, the top-right conner is a main crossroad where the other parts of this region are residences.
+In this area, the top-right corner is the main crossroad where the other parts of this region are residences.
 When external factors are not considered, it can be seen that the model (UrbanFM_ne) only focuses on the crossroad and cannot adjust to different temporal factors.
 However, UrbanFM is free from this problem and produce adaptive flow inference.
 These visualizations suggest UrbanFM indeed considers the external factor for inference.

 | UrbanFM |  UrbanFM_ne|
 |-- |-- |